 Most credit card networks, with the exception of Discover, reimburse the cardholder for what are deemed “reasonable charges”.
 These include things such as towing, and “loss of use” charges, which are typically imposed by the rental agency.
 Note that "loss of use" charges may be difficult to get compensation for - it requires you to provide your credit card company with documents that the auto rental company can technically withhold from you.

 Liability and personal effects are not protected by credit card auto rental insurance.
 While it may seem like a collision is all you have to worry about when it comes to an automobile accident, liability is very important too.
-If another party files a lawsuit against you as a result of the accident, or you need to cover the expenses of others in your vehicle, having no liability coverage can end up costing you dearly.
+If other party files a lawsuit against you as a result of the accident, or you need to cover the expenses of others in your vehicle, having no liability coverage can end up costing you dearly.
 Some auto rental agencies will provide you with basic liability coverage when you rent a car, enough to get you by the state minimum requirements.
 You may also purchase supplemental liability coverage, at an additional cost.
 Doing so will not, typically, disqualify you from your credit card auto rental insurance protection.
 Still, it is always best to verify with your company over the phone to see if this applies to the credit card you’re holding.

 Additionally, certain types of vehicles will not be covered by most credit card companies - these lists will differ between the different networks.
 Generally, the following types of rented vehicles will not be covered: